 Unit Code: MLS602

-Description: This course will provide basic knowledge pertaining to general microbiology, basic information on Bacteriology, mycology and parasitology in the first semester.
-In the second semester you will learn about medically important viruses and serological principles and their application in the diagnosis of infectious diseases.
-In the practical aspect of microbiology you will learn aseptic procedures, isolation and identification of microorganisms, quality control and overlapping areas on immunology, epidemiology and molecular technology.
+Description: The purpose of this course is to provide students with basic knowledge pertaining to general microbiology, basic information on mycology and parasitology in the first semester.
+In the second semester students will learn about medically important viruses and serological principles and their application in the diagnosis of infectious diseases.
+In the practical aspect of microbiology students will learn aseptic procedures, isolation and identification of microorganisms, quality control and overlapping areas on immunology, epidemiology and molecular technology.
+Practical sessions for each topic is described in the practical manual, a companion to course descriptor.

-Learning Target Outcomes: On successful completion of this course, the students will be able to: • Demonstrate knowledge of the different types of microorganisms, their characteristics, and the purpose of medical microbiology • Compare the different types of bacteria of medical importance • Compare the different types of medically important fungal species. • Compare the different types of medically important parasites • Compare the different types of medically important viruses • Demonstrate knowledge of the principle of serological methods for the diagnosis of infections, and ethical issues regarding serological testing.
+Learning Target Outcomes: On successful completion of this course, students will be able to: 1.
+Differentiate between the different types of microorganisms, their characteristics and the purpose of medical microbiology.
+2. Compare the different types of medically important fungal species and the various diagnostic procedures for fungal identification 3.
+Discuss different types of medically important parasites and the various diagnostic procedures for parasitic identification 4.
+Compare the different types of medically important viruses and the various diagnostic procedures for viral identification 5.
+Explain principle of serological methods for the diagnosis of infections, and ethical issues regarding serological testing.

 Prerequisite: Pass in the BMLS Year 1